Blandaxt/Code_Wars/README.md

 * I have also learned to separate my conditionals where in the past i use to always link them as an else if.

 * I also learned that if the iterator i is set inside another if conditional, it will not be the same as the previous conditional that is used to check if it matches.

+## 8 kyu: Find numbers which are divisible by given number:

+Complete the function which takes two arguments and returns all numbers which are divisible by given divisor.
+First argument is an array of numbers and the second is the divisor.

+Example
+divisibleBy([1, 2, 3, 4, 5, 6], 2) == [2, 4, 6]

+## Learned/Process:

+1. From this problem, i started the process by console logging the input and the number that is the divisor.

+2. Then i created a variable that held an empty array.

+3. Then i looped through the array using the for each method on the inputed array.

+4. Then i compared each element in the array and looked at the remainder between a division with the divisor using the modulous operator.
+The remainder should equal to 0.

+5. If the if conditional is true, then it will initiate a push of that element to the empty array.
+Problem finish!